Are you interested in a standing desk? Maybe your workplace is offering standing desks for everyone in the office?

 - Look into your family history to see if you’re at increased risk of varicose veins

 A standing desk can be a great option for improved productivity and a change of pace while at work.
-Be sure to listen to your body, take frequent breaks, exercise and maintain balance between sitting and standing.
+Be sure to listen to your body, take frequent breaks, exercise, and maintain a balance between sitting and standing.